 “The ground was fine for her, she just got collared late and in those instances you can look for reasons, but she ran a great race.”

-Pink Dogwood, a daughter of Camelot, had won the Salsabil Stakes over a mile and a quarter at Navan on her return, having won of her four races as a two-year-old.
+A daughter of Camelot, she had won the Salsabil Stakes over a mile and a quarter at Navan on her return, having won of her four races as a two-year-old.

 BCS Career statistics